Lord-Turmoil/minet-core/README.md

 }
 ```

 Notably, `name` specifies which server to use.
-Currently, **minet-core** has two server implementation.
+Currently, **minet-core** has three server implementation.

 - `Basic`: Default option, a blocking server that handles requests synchronously.
+- `Threaded`: A server that handles requests in multiple threads with a thread pool.
-- `Mayhem`: An experimental server that handles requests asynchronously.
+- `Mayhem`: An experimental server that handles requests using both epoll and thread pool.

 If you choose to use `Basic` server, then `threads` and `capacity` are ignored.
-For `Mayhem` server, `threads` is the number of worker threads, and `capacity` is the maximum requests queued on each worker thread.
+For `Threaded` and `Mayhem` server, `threads` is the number of worker threads, and `capacity` is the maximum requests queued on each worker thread.

 ### Logging